-- Alleged Abuse/inappropriate behavior by staff would be chosen for behavior such as sexual relations with a client, client/staff boundary issues, financial exploitation of a client, and/or physical or verbal abuse of a client - Injurious assault by a client resulting in hospitalization - Critical Injury on site (MH/SUD related) is defined as injury to a client which may require hospitalization where the injury is directly related to the client's mental health or substance use functioning and/or symptoms.
-Critical bodily injury means any injury involving extreme physical pain, substantial risk of death, or protracted loss or impairment of function of a bodily member, limb, organ, or of mental faculty (i.e., fracture, loss of consciousness), or requiring medical intervention, including but not limited to hospitalization, surgery, transportation via ambulance, or physical rehabilitation.
-Any injury not falling in these categories or not related to client mental health would be reported under the Non-Critical Incident process. - Adverse Media/Social Media Incident (only; no leading incident))
+- Tarasoff Notification, the duty to protect intended victim, is received by the program that a credible threat of harm has been made against a staff member(s) or program and appropriate safety measures have been implemented.
+Note: Serious Incident Report of Finding not required unless indicated. - Serious allegations of or confirmed inappropriate staff (includes volunteers, interns) behavior such as sexual relations with a client, client/staff boundary issues, financial exploitation of a client, and/or physical or verbal abuse of a client. - Serious physical injury to a client which may require hospitalization where the injury is directly related to the client's mental health or substance use functioning and/or symptoms.
+Serious bodily injury means an injury involving extreme physical pain, substantial risk of death, or protracted loss or impairment of function of a bodily member, limb, organ or of mental faculty (i.e., fracture, loss of consciousness), or requiring medical intervention, including, but not limited to, hospitalization, surgery, transportation via ambulance, or physical rehabilitation. - Adverse medication reaction resulting in severe physical damage and/or loss of consciousness; respiratory and/or circulatory difficulties requiring hospitalization. - Medication error in prescription or distribution resulting in severe physical damage and/or loss of consciousness; respiratory and/or circulatory difficulties requiring hospitalization. - Apparent overdose of alcohol/illicit or prescriptions drugs, whether fatal or injurious, requiring medical attention. - Other - Death by natural causes (SUD only) - The event has resulted in death on the program's premises - The event has resulted in serious physical injury on premises - An event associated with a significant adverse deviation from the usual process for providing behavioral health care - Alleged sexual assault on program premises (excluding allegations involving staff)